rahulkrchaudhary/Sweet-Shop-Management-System/README.md

 ## 🤖 My AI Usage

-Throughout the development of this Sweet Shop Management System, I extensively utilized various AI tools to enhance productivity, solve problems, and improve code quality.
+Throughout the development, I extensively utilized various AI tools to enhance productivity, solve problems, and improve code quality.
 Here's a detailed breakdown of how AI impacted my development workflow:

 ### AI Tools Used